QubesOS/qubes-doc/building/building-archlinux-template.md

 # Archlinux template building instructions

-**These are the instructions for Qubes 3.2.
+**These are the instructions for Qubes 4.0.
 They will take you step by step through the entire process start to finish**

+*Note: These instructions will work with minor tweaks on Qubes 3.2.

 *Note: These instructions have not been tested for Qubes 3.1.
 However they could be working.*